raleighmiller/chinese-childrens-libraries/README.md

 ### Week 3
-* code goal: figure out how to send a query to dianping
+* code goal: figure out how to send a query to dianping J-search-input is the element name of the keyword search bar.
 * load query results into a data frame

 ### Week 4